Severe Asthma ToolkitSevere Asthma Toolkit

 Increasing treatment in severe asthma when there is a worsening of symptoms or a decrease in PEF:

-• If patients do not improve with oral corticosteroids or their symptoms worsen despite taking them, they usually need urgent medical/hospital treatment.
+• If patients do not improve with additional treatment or their symptoms worsen despite taking increased medication, they usually need urgent medical/hospital treatment.

 “Example” Asthma Action Plan for Patients with Severe Asthma